jamesquinlan/dsc-techstack/topics/shell.md

 6. Use the `mkdir` command to create a new directory named "mydir" in the current working directory.

-7. Use the `cd` command to navigate into the "mydir" directory.
+7. Use the `cd` command to navigate the "mydir" directory.

 8. Use the `touch` command to create a new file named "myfile.txt" in the "mydir" directory.

-9. Use the `echo` command to add some text to the "myfile.txt" file.
+9. Add text to the "myfile.txt" file using the `echo` command.

 10. Use the `cat` command to print the contents of the "myfile.txt" file to the terminal.

 11. Use the `cp` command to make a copy of the "myfile.txt" file in the same directory and name it "myfile_copy.txt".

-12. Use the `rm` command to delete the original "myfile.txt" file.
+12. Delete the original "myfile.txt" file using the `rm` command.

-13. Use the `ls` command to verify that only "myfile_copy.txt" is now present in the directory.
+13. Use the `ls` command to verify that only "myfile_copy.txt" is now in the directory.

-14. Use the `cd` command to navigate back to your home directory.
+14. Use the `cd` command to navigate your home directory.

 15. Use the `rmdir` command to delete the "mydir" directory and its contents.